dave-promulgare/Affinidi-Issuer/README.md

 ## Introduction

-Welcome to Driving License Use Case - Issuer application.
+Welcome to AED VC Use Case - Issuer application.
 In this application, you will experience how does a normal applicant would like to sign up for a verifiable credential and thereafter how a Issuer checks the information and issues a verifiable credential to the applicant.

-You can either run this program in your local machine or try it out here: https://usecases.drivinglicense-issuer.vc-generator.com/
+You can either run this program in your local machine or try it out here: http://35.183.184.244:3000/

 ## Initial Set Up